Why Is My Tomberlin Golf Cart Experiencing Acceleration Issues?

 What Safety Equipment Is Required for Golf Carts?

-Mandatory features include headlights, taillights, reflectors, parking brakes, rearview mirrors, and seat belts.
+Required equipment includes headlights, taillights, reflectors, parking brakes, rearview mirrors, and seat belts.
 Kentucky recommends adding windshields and turn signals.
-Carts must display a slow-moving vehicle (SMV) emblem and have liability insurance.
+Carts must display a slow-moving vehicle emblem and maintain liability insurance.
+Annual certification through approved inspection stations is mandatory.
+LED light bars are allowed but cannot exceed 300 lumens.
+Seat belt enforcement is a high priority, as 62% of injuries in 2023 involved unbelted occupants.
+Extended cabins require extra mirrors and dual braking systems.

 Equipment Minimum Standard Enforcement Priority